markpbaggett/utk_hyrax_review_docs/docs/source/reference_materials/03_desriptive_metadata.rst

 .. image:: ../images/subject_direct.png

-While this may look lossy, remember that the each URI has it's own RDF properties that we can "look up".
+While this may look lossy, remember that each URI has it's own RDF properties that we can "look up".
 For instance, let's look at the URI for "Flowering trees":

 .. code-block:: turtle